 This video lesson is designed for 3-6 years old children.
-In this video, we will learn alphabets using American Sign Language (ASL).
+In this video, we will learn the alphabet using American Sign Language (ASL).
 ASL is primarily used for communication by physically challenged children.

 It allows the child to understand and sign or communicate English letters in American Sign Language, using hand movements.